vinodkd/jmx.js/journal.md

 * Add design doc explaining the solution - use notes from journal for it.
 	* Add note that controls must be 3 levels down from jmxelement.
 * remove hardcoding of save to test.jmx and make it optional for demo purposes (maybe add a demo config)
-* Setup a demo on gh-pages
+* WIP Setup a demo on gh-pages

 **Dec-13-2013 17:19 :**  Decided that I wont fix the issue with relative pathing until after v1.0 so that I can actually release this thing.
 Will add verbiage in the documentation that the controls must be 3 levels down.